 Growing up I was always interested in photography, documenting my adventures in the outdoors and all the places I travelled.
 I got my degree in photography and started learning how to use digital tools for photo editing, which was a revelation.
 I realized that instead of using photography just for documentation, I could also create whatever I could imagine.
 I did a lot of experimentation with digital photomontage and came up with my own style and conceptual motivations.
 A few years later I decided to pursue an MFA degree in Digital Arts at Pratt Institute in New York City.
 After taking everything that I’ve learned, now I’m working on various personal projects and commissions, showing my work in a few galleries, publishing my artist books, and teaching workshops on photography and digital imaging.

-I am very excited to apply for the Adobe Creative Residency, as this opportunity will give me the ability to take my work to the next level.
-Having an entire year to really focus on a project in collaboration with Adobe would be incredible.
+I am very excited to apply for the Artist-in-Residence program, as this opportunity will give me the ability to take my work to the next level.
+Having this time to really focus on a project in collaboration with UMOCA would be incredible.
 I have so many ideas I would like to pursue and this would give me the time and resources to accomplish my goals.
 I would also love to share my journey with the creative community, and present my work, motivations, and process.
 For the residency I want my work to provide a source of inspiration and creativity, to show how through project planning and a sense of purpose you can create something ambitious and meaningful.

 All of my artwork is created using my own photography, so after researching and sketching out ideas to work with, the next step is to photograph everything I need for the project.
 For much of my past work I started with images from cities on the east coast like New York, Brooklyn, and Philadelphia which was perfect to collect photos of urban decay like buildings overgrown with vines and industrial ruins.
 The images of animals came from the wild, zoos, aquariums, taxidermy shops, and museums of natural history.
 All the characters were photographed in the studio with costumes and lighting to match the scenes.
 Finally, many of the landscape images actually came from traveling around the US and to a few different countries over the past few years to capture the best source material.